H.E.R., Ella Mai, Mendes and more react to the Grammy noms

 "Two?!" — Jonathan McReynolds, a nominee for best gospel performance song and best gospel album, said on Instagram.

 "What a humbling list of friends and creative influences to be on.
-Thank you @RecordingAcad!
-We're all on a group DM coordinating our #Grammy ourfits" — Patton Oswalt, nominated for best comedy album, said on Twitter.
+Thank you @RecordingAcad!" — Patton Oswalt, nominated for best comedy album, said on Twitter.

 "#DreamComeTrue" — Bebe Rexha, nominated for best new artist, posted in an Instagram video .